sigridjineth/sigridjineth/README.md

 👋 Hi!
 Welcome to my GitHub place for those who pass by as a stranger or my acquaintance.

 I am a former Ethereum enthusiast turned versatile Software Engineer with a background in web backend.
-I am currently broadening my academic horizon by studying for a Mathematics degree at [Kyung Hee University](https://maths.khu.ac.kr/) in Seoul, South Korea.
+I am currently broadening my academic horizon by studying for a Mathematics degree in Seoul, South Korea while graduating high schools in both Seoul and Ontario, Canada.
 (Yes, I am all-rounder!)

 My extensive skill set encompasses expertise in managing infrastructure with Kubernetes, designing microservices architectures & data engineering, and developing Python/Golang-based web servers.
 I am also deeply involved in exploring complex technologies such as Rust-based wasm programs, natural language processing, diffusion models, and have a interest in cryptography including zero knowledge proofs.